patrickarlt/acetate-site/src/documentation/external-data.md

 topic: Pages
 ---

-Acetate can include data from external JSON and YAML files or use load Node modules to query data dynamically at built time.
+Acetate can include data from external JSON and YAML files or load Node modules to query data dynamically at build time.
 To load data files place the `.json` `.yaml` `.yml` or `.js` files in your source folder.
 Then in your config file you can declare those files as data sources.

 <code class="filename">acetate.conf.js</code>